racket/racket/racket/src/cs/README.txt

  * The Racket and Chez Scheme numeric systems likely differ in some ways, and I don't know how much work that will be.

+ * Places are implemented as Chez Scheme threads.
+Possibly because a GC is stop-the-world across all threads, however, this implementation currently does not scale as much as the traditional Racket implementation's places.

  * For futures, Chez Scheme exposes OS-level threads with limited safety guarantees.
 An implementation of futures can probably take advantage of threads with thread-unsafe primitives wrapped to